Ohio State University, Department of Art

 presented - framed, performed and/or put on a pedestal.

-at least two weeks before the end of the semester exhibition.
+professor at least two weeks before the end of the semester

-the installation of your work including extension cords,
+for the installation of your work including extension

-gaffers tape and special hardware.
-There are some pedistals
+cords, gaffers tape and special hardware.
+There are

-available but you should think about this in advance.
+some pedistals available but you should think about

 to be appointed to the set up crew, food crew or breakdown